sanjaypsachdev/soccer-rag/README.md

 # Soccer RAG

-RAG pipeline for querying soccer data using LangChain, OpenAI embeddings, and Pinecone vector store.
+RAG pipeline for ingesting Soccer related data embeddings into a vector database and a RAG based Chatbot for answering questions related to the Soccer related data.

 ![RAG Architecture](Rag-Arch.png)